tellor-io/open-oracle/README.md

 ## Open Oracle

 The Open Oracle is a standard and SDK allowing reporters to sign key-value pairs (e.g. a price feed) that interested users can post to the blockchain.
-The system has a built-in view system that allows clients to easily share data and build aggregates (e.g. the median price from several sources).
+The system has a built-in view system that allows clients to easily share data and build aggregates (e.g. the median price from several sources) that include on-chain and off-chain price feeds.

 ## Contracts